David IV: Conquest of Shirvan

 The resumption of Tbilisi by David the Builder ebuilder therefore established the kingdom of Georgia as the supreme protector of Christianity in the Caucasus and the Georgians now tried to assert their domination by trying to reduce the Muslim presence in the same region, this one being considered an ally of the Seljuk Empire.
 This is the case with Shirvan, whose sovereign, already defeated several times by Georgian troops, remained too independent of Georgian power and was forcibly replaced by a son-in-law of David IV, Manuchihr III, in 1120.
-The Turks, alarmed by the situation in Caucasus, then decided to respond militarily.
+The Turks, alarmed by the situation in the Caucasus, then decided to respond militarily.

 Sultan Mahmud II soon resumed the war against Georgia, despite his defeat at the Battle of Didgori a year earlier.
 In November 1122, he began his invasion of Shirvan and captured Tabriz, before reaching the local capital, Shamakhi, the following spring.
 Mahmud then captured the regional sovereign Manuchihr III and sent a letter to the king of the Georgians saying: "You are the king of the forests, and you never go down to the plains.
-Now I have taken Shirvanshah and I demand Kharaj [tribute] from him.
+Now I have taken Shirvanshah, and I demand Kharaj [tribute] from him.
 If you wish, send me suitable presents; if not, come and see me in all haste.

 Following this provocation, the Christian monarch called in all his troops and assembled an army of 50,000 men, most of them Kipchaks.
 The Seljuk sultan locked himself in Shamakhi after learning of the arrival of the Georgian troops, prompting David IV to halt his advance, deeming it disrespectful to pursue a retreating army.
 Mahmud II then offered the king the opportunity to regain control of his vassal province if he would let him leave in peace, but the monarch categorically refused and resumed his march towards the Shirvan capital after defeating an army of 4,000 Seljuks led by the Atabeg of Arran.
 Once he had laid siege to Shamakhi, the Seljuk left the city in a hurry via the commune's excrement drainage system.

 In June 1123, a month after the defeat of the Seljuks, David IV invaded Shirvan, starting by capturing the town of Gulistan.
 He soon dethroned his own son-in-law, establishing him in Georgia and directly annexing the region.
 This act allows Georgia to reach its greatest extent since the beginning of its history.
-Indeed, for the first time Georgia extended from the Black Sea to the Caspian Sea and from the Greater Caucasus to Northern Armenia.
+Indeed, for the first time, Georgia extended from the Black Sea to the Caspian Sea and from the Greater Caucasus to Northern Armenia.